Knowledge Management: Monitoring and Evaluation Methods

 - Federal, Provincial/Territorial, and Municipal public service employees

-Peter Levesque, BSocSc., M.A., is a consultant and trainer based in Ottawa.
-He has twenty years of experience working with governments, research institutes, and professional associations on issues of knowledge mobilization.
-His career has included serving as Deputy-Director of Knowledge Products and Mobilization at SSHRC, as Knowledge Exchange Specialist at CHEO, and Chair of KM at Ontario Neurotrama Foundation.
-He serves on several boards of non-profit organizations and is President of the Institute for Knowledge Mobilization.
-Peter is an experienced and sought after speaker, facilitator, and commentator on issues of education, research, knowledge, and social media.
+Peter Norman Levesque, KSJ, MA, is a consultant, teacher and social entrepreneur based in Ottawa.
+He has over thirty years of experience working with the public, private and non-profit sectors on issues of innovation, strategy and knowledge sharing.
+His career has included success as an entrepreneur, a leader in creating research and knowledge mobilization programs and a founder of many non-profit organizations.
+He has served as deputy director of knowledge products and mobilization at SSHRC, knowledge exchange specialist at CHEO and chair of knowledge management at the Ontario Neurotrauma Foundation.
+He currently serves on several boards of non-profit organizations.
+When not teaching at the University of Ottawa, he serves as president of the Institute for Knowledge Mobilization and maintains a busy consulting practice.
+Peter is an experienced and sought after speaker, facilitator, and commentator on issues of education, research, knowledge and strategy.

 Select a session